 *Pictures show after( darker rosewood) and before (bleached rosewood).

 Rare desk by Nanna Ditzel in Rosewood for Søren Willadsen Møbelfabrik.
 This desk has recessed pulls that echo the thin elegant shape of the desk.
 The legs and drawer fronts are solid rosewood.
-The rosewood grain is extremely sun-bleached and we will be restored to excellent condition.
-Once we have restored this piece, it is going to pop and the color will once again be a rich rosewood.
+The rosewood grain was extremely sun-bleached and we have restored it to excellent condition.

 Ditzel was nicknamed the "First Lady of Danish Furniture Design".
 This desk illustrates why.

 Dimensions: 57ʺ W × 29.50ʺD × 29ʺH

 About the designer:

 Nanna Ditzel was one of the most versatile and creative female designers that Denmark produced in the 20th century.
 Ditzel brought her talents to bear on a staggering array of forms — she designed furniture, jewelry, tableware, and textiles; and she shaped her pieces using an equally astonishing variety of materials, from wood and wicker to silver, ceramics, and fiberglass.